evandowning/drmemory/GT/README-pin.md

 If you would like to add additional API calls during the binary's execution, simply modify the input file as such:

-## Real-world

-One can think of the malware author using the first step (getting a trace of their malware's system calls) to gather recon on what their malware will look like to a ML algorithm.

-Then, using an adversarial ML algorithm, they can compute how to modify the API's call sequence to evade ML signatures.

-Finally, they feed this new sequence back into pin when the malware is finally run such that it evade detection by the ML algorithm.